 The news comes hot on the heels of the fourth E.Coli outbreak linked to U.S. Romaine Lettuce in just a short span of two years.
-The struggle to identify specific farms that caused the disease outbreak continues to plague U.S. regulators, despite improved ability to track ingredients and pathogens in different locales.
+The struggle to identify specific farms that cause the disease outbreak continue to plague U.S. regulators, despite improved ability to track ingredients and pathogens in different locales.
 Due to this lack of traceability down to product and farm level, the FDA recalled all romaine lettuce originating from Salinas, effectively shutting down the Salinas lettuce industry.
-Despite having scientific validation that their products are clean and there is no cross-contamination, growers were required to stop shipments.
+Despite having scientific validation that their products are clean and there is no cross contamination, growers are required to stop shipments.

 Strawberries being mass-dumped in Western Australia.
 (Photo by Jamie Michael via ABC)